 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #MerryAndBright #CollectiveBias

 Is Thanksgiving seriously next week?
 It feels like Kyle and I just moved into our farmhouse cottage in Maine a week ago!
 The biggest change this holiday season will be not physically having my family around.
 Until recently, I’ve always had everyone in my immediate circle within an 100 mile radius, and in August, I decided to relocate (temporarily) to the northern tip of New England.
 It’s already gotten tough, but I know I’m going to miss them even more during the holiday season.
-Since I’ve been constantly thinking about all my distant loved ones, I started Christmas shopping in October– and it’s been super frustrating not having my well-stocked box of holiday wrapping supplies at my fingertips.
+Since I’ve been constantly missing home, I started Christmas shopping in October– and it’s been super frustrating not having my well-stocked box of holiday wrapping supplies at my fingertips.
 In case any of you have been wondering why I’ve been doing less fashion posts, it’s because 95% of my closet, as well as all my Thanksgiving and Christmas decor, is still in Florida.

 Step 1: Stock Up on Supplies